-Election analysts report that roughly 11 1/3 out of every 21 Cubans who voted in the last election identify as White.
+A new report finds that roughly 11 1/3 out of every 21 Cubans identify as White.
 The result comes from a Pew Research report released Friday that compared White identifying voters with their Country of origin.
 It found that 54% of Cubans living in Miami-Dade think they are White.
 Researchers believe this explains why Cuban voters were about twice as likely as non-Cuban Latinos to vote for Donald Trump.

 The Plantain hit the streets to ask local Cuban-Americans who are definitely either Hispanic or Latino but for sure non-White whether or not they think they are White.
 The results were mildly shocking.